Sc1borg/startup/notes.md

 ## CSS

 This took a couple hours to get it how I wanted.
-It was important to make it responsive and Bootstrap helped with that.
-It looks great on all kinds of screen sizes.
+It was important to make it responsive, and I haven't done great yet.
+CSS is really cool, and it's fun to play with.
+I hate the way that if you don't have it exactly right it just doesn't do anything.
+Like no error message just nah.

 Bootstrap seems a bit like magic.
 It styles things nicely, but is very opinionated.
 You either do, or you do not.
 There doesn't seem to be much in between.